Kabadi Kabadi (2001 film): Plot

-Hero Pandiarajan comes to Chennai to work as an assistant manager in the Velvette shampoo company.
+Pandian comes to Chennai to work as an assistant manager in the Velvette shampoo company.
 In the bus he meets R Sundarrajan.
-Sundarrajan tricks Pandiarajan into staying awake for the entire duration of the bus's overnight travel time whereas Sundarrajan peacefully sleeps.
-Sundarrajan irritates him even more by saying the next time Pandiarajan takes a bus ride he should inform Sundarrajan, so that Sundarrajan can again use Pandiarajan as an unpaid guard for his belongings.
-Pandiarajan joins the company and to his surprise he finds Sundarrajan to be one of the Watchmen at the company.
-Pandiarajan takes revenge by assigning Sundarrajan to night duty for three winter months.
+Sundarrajan tricks Pandian into staying awake for the entire duration of the bus's overnight travel time whereas Sundarrajan peacefully sleeps.
+Sundarrajan irritates him even more by saying the next time Pandian takes a bus ride he should inform Sundarrajan, so that Sundarrajan can again use Pandian as an unpaid guard for his belongings.
+Pandian joins the company and to his surprise he finds Sundarrajan to be one of the Watchmen at the company.
+Pandian takes revenge by assigning Sundarrajan to night duty for three winter months.

-Pandiarajan then finds a rental house.
+Pandian then finds a rental house.
 He reduces the rent to a very low amount by convincing the house owner by telling him that he would help out in menial household tasks and work for free for a few hours in the owner's cycle repair shop.

-Pandiarajan also meets Sangeetha, the heroine, who lives in the house opposite to his.
+Pandian also meets Sangeetha, the heroine, who lives in the house opposite to his.
 He promptly falls in love with her.
 He tries to get the local petty shop owner Manivannan to introduce him to Sangeetha.
-Manivannan calls Sangeetha to the shop and introduces Pandiarajan to her.
+Manivannan calls Sangeetha to the shop and introduces Pandian to her.
 Just before he shakes her hand, he sees an old man get into an accident with his scooter.
 A small kid falls in front of the scooter and falls down.
-Pandiarajan wanting to make a good first impression, slaps the old man.
+Pandian wanting to make a good first impression, slaps the old man.
 But the man turns out to be the Sangeetha's father.
-Sangeetha understandably gets very upset and scolds Pandiarajan.
+Sangeetha understandably gets very upset and scolds Pandian.

-The next day Pandiarajan explains to Manivannan how he couldn't have guessed how the guy who he hit could be the heroine's father.
+The next day Pandian explains to Manivannan how he couldn't have guessed how the guy who he hit could be the heroine's father.
 He reasons the man was so ugly looking like coal and the heroine was so beautiful looking like Bangalore tomatoes and there was no way the man could be her father.
-Unbeknownst to him the heroine is actually standing behind Pandiarajan when he says this.
+Unbeknownst to him the heroine is actually standing behind Pandian when he says this.
 Now she gets very angry as he has questioned her Patrentage.

-To add to Pandiarajan's woes further, his grandma arrives from the village and upon hearing Pandiarajan's love troubles decides to take matters in her own hand.
-Since her eyesight is not good, she misunderstands the heroine's mother to be the heroine and asks the mother to marry Pandiarajan.
+To add to Pandian's woes further, his grandma arrives from the village and upon hearing Pandian's love troubles decides to take matters in her own hand.
+Since her eyesight is not good, she misunderstands the heroine's mother to be the heroine and asks the mother to marry Pandian.
 This also irritates the heroine.

-Another parallel thread is how a group of inept rowdies think Pandiarajan as a big shot and claims him to be their leader when Pandiarajan gets drunk and unwittingly beats up a big local rowdy.
+Another parallel thread is how a group of inept rowdies think Pandian as a big shot and claims him to be their leader when Pandian gets drunk and unwittingly beats up a big local rowdy.
 His association with these rowdies also irritates the heroine.